 The Stinger makes a great after dinner drink.
 It tastes like a lightly sweet dessert.
 But with no mixers and pure alcohol, it’s also a good, strong drink.

 - 1/2 ounce white creme de menthe

-Shake the ingredients in a shaker full of ice, strain the mix into a cocktail or old fashioned glass, and serve.
+- Strain the mix into a cocktail or old fashioned glass.